aptech/docs/docs/CR-ln.rst

 You can turn the generation of complex numbers for negative inputs on or off in the GAUSS configuration file, and with the :func:`sysstate` function, case 8.
-If you turn it off, ln will generate an error for negative inputs.
+If you turn it off, :func:`ln` will generate an error for negative inputs.

 If *x* is already complex, the complex number state doesn't matter; :func:`ln`